dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 [!code-csharp[](./formatting/sample/Controllers/AuthorsController.cs?name=snippet_string)]

-For non-trivial actions with multiple return types or options (for example, different HTTP status codes based on the result of operations performed), prefer `IActionResult` as the return type.
+For actions with multiple return types (for example, different HTTP status codes based on the result of operations performed), prefer `IActionResult` as the return type.

 ## Content Negotiation

-Content negotiation (*conneg* for short) occurs when the client specifies an [Accept header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
+Content negotiation (*conneg*) occurs when the client specifies an [Accept header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 The default format used by ASP.NET Core is [JSON](http://json.org/).
 Content negotiation is implemented by `ObjectResult`.
-It's also built into the status code specific action results returned from the helper methods (which are all based on `ObjectResult`).
-You can also return a model type (a class you've defined as your data transfer type) and the framework will automatically wrap it in an `ObjectResult`.
+It's also built into the status code-specific action results returned from the helper methods (which are all based on `ObjectResult`).
+A model type can be returned and ASP.NET Core will wrap it in an `ObjectResult`.

 The following action method uses the `Ok` and `NotFound` helper methods: